 There are many “cloud” signing services including AppCake that do not work with UTM because they use the wrong kind of signing certificate.
-If you get a crash while trying to start a VM, it is likely that your signing certificate was invalid.
+If you get a crash or a black screen while trying to start a VM, it is likely that your signing certificate was invalid.

 You can check if you have the right signing certificate by going to

 Settings -> General -> Profiles & Device Management.
 If the certificate used for signing UTM is listed under

 Developer App, then it is good.
 If it is listed under anything else such as